aws-samples/retail-demo-store/docs/Technical Guides/Marketing and Amazon Pinpoint/UserSegmentation.md

 # Real-Time User Segmentation

+> **Warning**
+Amazon Pinpoint is no longer accepting new customers beginning May 20, 2025 - and support will be ended effective October 30, 2026.
+See https://docs.aws.amazon.com/pinpoint/latest/userguide/migrate.html for more details.
+Therefore, all messaging and segmentation functionality has been disabled until the code and workshops are updated.

 Amazon Pinpoint enables organizations to create user segments - or groups of customers - based on their behavior across web/mobile applications, interactions over email, text, push notifications, and other channels, or based on